-This condition reads, with assumption of air of room temperature, that no velocities higher than 100 m/s are allowed to develop in the machinery and in the connected system.
-The circumferential velocity of the blade tip characterises of the machine in a lifelike manner.
+This condition gives, with the assumption of air at room temperature, that no velocities higher than 100 m/s are allowed to develop in the machinery and in the connected system.
+The circumferential velocity of the blade tip characterises the machine in a lifelike manner.